 The path of small and startup companies can be a treacherous one.
 You might have enough capital to keep you going at the beginning, but the biggest downfall of most small businesses happens to be none other than stagnation.
 A good percentage of these companies end up slowing to a crawl, unable to earn enough revenue to move forward.
 In these cases, it’s incredibly difficult to get going again – often ending with such companies going out of business.

 That said, all is not lost.
 Owners of small companies finding themselves in this predicament have managed to overcome this obstacle thanks to the help of invoice financing.
 Where there is stagnation, invoice factoring companies can breathe life back into many struggling startup businesses, helping them get back on track.
-Solutions such as invoice funding from Lending Express has given small businesses a fighting chance to grow and evolve.
+Solutions such as invoice funding from Become has given small businesses a fighting chance to grow and evolve.

 Why is invoice funding so popular?